Howie B: Early life and career

-He had a desire to work in the music industry, and after establishing himself as a DJ, he found a job working as a teaboy at Lillie Yard studios – owned by film composer Hans Zimmer.
+He had a desire to work in the music industry, and after establishing himself as a DJ, he found a job working as a teaboy at Lillie Yard studios, owned by film composer Hans Zimmer.
 He worked his way up there between 1984 and 1986, from teaboy to tape operator to assistant engineer to engineer.
 He learnt there all the technical details and procedures.

 Artist production, engineering and collaboration

-He started working; mixing and engineering with Siouxsie and the Banshees, on their 1988 singles "Peek-a-Boo" and "The Killing Jar".
+He started working mixing and engineering with Siouxsie and the Banshees, on their 1988 singles "Peek-a-Boo" and "The Killing Jar".
 "I could not believe I was doing it.
 Four years earlier I'd been jumping up on the stage trying to touch her, and then I'm in the studio with her.
 That was a big moment".
-He then engineered and mixed on Soul II Soul's debut album Club Classics Vol. One in 1989, after he befriended the group during regular visits to their parties at London's Africa Centre.
+He engineered and mixed on Soul II Soul's debut album Club Classics Vol. One in 1989, after he befriended the group during regular visits to their parties at London's Africa Centre.
 By the early 1990s, he was hired by Massive Attack and Goldie.
 Following the success of these collaborations, he left Lillie Yard to go freelance.
 In 1993, he set up his own label Pussyfoot.

 He worked as a programmer for Björk on several albums, engineering on 1995's Post and co-writing "I Miss You".
 His mix of "All is Full of Love" was included in the final cut of her following album, 1997's Homogenic.